-Leadership flows from God, to Christ, to husband, to wife.
+Leadership flows from God to Christ to husband to wife.
 When it flows this way, God can bless a marriage and a household.
-The question isn’t just whether the man is the head of the wife, but whether Jesus Christ is the Head of the man.
+The question isn’t merely whether the man is the head of the wife, but whether Jesus Christ is the Head of the man.
 The man must actively follow his Head as attentively and submissively as Christ follows His.
 Then the man must direct and teach his wife, and serve her spiritual needs.

 This picture is reinforced in Ephesians 5:23: “For the husband is the head of the wife, even as Christ is the head of the church: and he is the saviour of the body.”

 The image of the man being a woman’s head—and Christ being the Church’s Head—is vivid and powerful.
 The husband is the head, and the wife is the body, following the direction of her head.
 This is radically different from the way most people structure their marriages—and altogether more magnificent!

 Fathers and husbands should embrace their role as a leader, provider and protector, and ask God for the help they need.
 This role comes with tremendous responsibility in many forms within your marriage.
 Fulfilling it takes real sacrifice, but as you do so, it is a blessing to your family, and it provides a powerful means of developing you as a man.
 It prepares you to take on greater responsibilities in the future, even into eternity.

 Your Spiritual Life

 1 Corinthians 11:3 shows God’s family structure: The head of the woman is the man; the Head of the man is Christ.